sainamercy/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  #used network tab for the error.
+  Error message: uninitialized constant ToysController::Toys
+  Fix: corrected Toys to Toy class in ToysController#create

 - Update the number of likes for a toy

   - How I debugged:
+#used console tab.
+Error: Unexpected end of JSON input, which means it's an error that occurs when JavaScript is parsing our code, we expect the server to return a string of JSON-formatted data.
+Fix: return json data ToysController#update

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  #used network tab
+  Error: status: not found, ActionController::RoutingError: No route matches [DELETE]
+  Fix: added destroy to routes.